hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 ## Running the tests:

-Note: At this time the whole test workflow can't be proficiently automated, so you'll need to perform some manual steps:
+_NOTE: At this time the whole test workflow can't be proficiently automated, so you'll need to perform some manual steps:_

 1. Be sure to start a clean local hedera node.
 If the node is currently running stop it.
-    - Run `npx hedera stop` to be sure that all containers are stopped and the temp files and volumes have been removed.
+    1. Run `npx hedera stop` to be sure that all containers are stopped and the temp files and volumes have been removed.
-    - Run `npx hedera start --network local-test` to start a new clean node.
+    2. Run `npx hedera start --network local-test` to start a new clean node.
 2. After the node has started, execute `npx hardhat prepare` task, which will deploy and interact with the contracts.
 3. Be sure to start a clean graph-node by executing `yarn/npm run graph-local-clean` and then `yarn/npm run graph-local`
 4. Create and deploy the subgraph by executing `yarn/npm run create-local` and `yarn deploy-local --network local` or `npx run deploy-local -- --network local` and follow the instructions